-3.2.19 Shadow Dance for clarinet, soprano saxophone, and piano was premiered by the Vine Street Trio (Laura McLaughlin, Drew Whiting, and Kirstin Ihde) at the Wisconsin Alliance for Composers New Music Festival.
+3.2.19 Shadow Dance for clarinet, soprano saxophone, and piano was performed by the Vine Street Trio (Laura McLaughlin, Drew Whiting, and Kirstin Ihde) at the Wisconsin Alliance for Composers New Music Festival.

 11.4.18 Jeri-Mae G. Astolfi premiered my 11-movement solo piano composition Journey (2015-17) on her solo recital at UW Oshkosh along with works by Jeff Herriott, John Mayrose, Chai-Yu Hsu, Yehuda Yannay, and Joseph Koykkar.